Adrienne Wyman at the National Gallery of Art

-In this series of artist-led tours and talks, Smithsonian Associates Studio Arts painting instructor Adrienne Wyman gives a “behind-the-easel” perspective on American artists and collectors exhibited at the Smithsonian American Art Museum, Freer Gallery of Art, National Portrait Gallery, and the National Gallery of Art.
+In artist-led tours and talks, Smithsonian Associates Studio Arts painting instructor Adrienne Wyman offers a “behind-the-easel” perspective of masterworks exhibited at the National Gallery of Art.

-Perfect for practicing artists, art lovers, and anyone who would like to learn more about art from the viewpoint of a working artist with a vast knowledge of historical painting techniques.
-If you’ve ever looked at a painting and wondered “how did they do that?” these are the tours for you.
+The series is perfect for practicing artists, art lovers, and anyone who would like to learn more about art from the viewpoint of a working artist with a wide knowledge of historical painting techniques.
+If you’ve ever looked at a painting and wondered “How did they do that?” these are the tours for you.

-Tours of “must-see” masterpieces at the museums focus on placing the works in historical and social context, sharing anecdotes about the artists’ personal lives, and demystifying the techniques and materials used to create the work of art.
+Viewings of “must-see” masterpieces focus on placing paintings in historical and social context, sharing background on the artists’ personal lives, and demystifying the techniques and materials used to create the works.

 4 sessions; 1.5 hours each